ellie-gem/distributed-systems-2024/ds-ass-2/README.md

    - Please specify 3 arguments: AggregationServer's address, the file it's supposed to read from, the interval between PUT requests (above 30 seconds only if u want to check for expiry).
    - I designed it so that the `ContentServer` will continuously send PUT requests every `x` intervals.
    - Once `ContentServer` is started, it will immediately send a PUT request to `AggregationServer`.
-   - Press ctrl + c to stop the
+   - Press ctrl + c to stop the constant PUT requests
 3. Start `GETClient`:
    - Please speify 1 argument: AggregationServer's address
    - Once `GETClient` is started, it will only send GET requests when you enter a valid station id.